-- The DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support Ensuring that the roles and responsibilities of the DSL and DDSL as referenced in Annex C of KCSiE (2022) are reflected in their job description. - Online safety is a running and interrelated theme within the whole-school approach to safeguarding and related policies and training is included as part of the induction. - The leadership team and relevant staff are aware of and understand the IT filters and monitoring systems in place, manage them effectively and know how to escalate concerns. - There are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare.
-This and other related policies reflect that children with SEND, or certain medical or physical health conditions, can face additional barriers to any abuse or neglect being recognised. - The school has procedures to manage any safeguarding concerns (no matter how small) or allegations that do not meet the harm threshold (low-level concerns) about staff members (including supply staff, volunteers and contractors).
-Appendix 3 of this policy covers this procedure. - Child protection files are maintained in accordance with KCSIE guidance

-- Appropriate safer recruitment policy and procedures are in place and are effective - Where possible the school holds more than one emergency contacts for each child

-Where another body is providing services or activities (regardless of whether or not the children who attend these services/activities are children on the school roll):

-- Seek assurance that the other body has appropriate safeguarding and child protection policies/procedures in place, and inspect them if needed - Make sure there are arrangements for the body to liaise with the school about safeguarding arrangements, where appropriate - Make sure that safeguarding requirements are a condition of using the school premises, and that any agreement to use the premises would be terminated if the other body fails to comply
+- That they take operational oversight responsibility for the school/academy's safeguarding arrangements. - That the school/academy complies with its duties under the child protection and safeguarding legislation listed within the Legal Framework section of this policy. - That the safeguarding training, policies and procedures provided by the Trust are being effectively implemented, monitored and managed within the school/academy. - That they comply with their obligations under section 14B of the Children Act 2004 to supply the local safeguarding arrangements with information to fulfil its functions to protect our pupils. - That all staff working in the school/academy read Part One of the latest Keeping Children Safe in Education legislation and that the school/academy has delivered the Trust safeguarding training at the start of each academic year or on appointment. - Ensure that the DSL has the appropriate status and authority to carry out their role, including additional time, funding, training, resources and support Ensuring that the roles and responsibilities of the DSL and DDSL as referenced in Annex C of KCSiE (2023) are reflected in their job description. - Safeguarding and child protection are at the forefront and underpin all relevant aspects of the school/academy daily operations. - The leadership team and relevant staff are aware of and understand the Trust wide IT filters and monitoring systems in place, manage them effectively and know how to escalate concerns. - There are appropriate policies and procedures that are implemented effectively in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare.
+This and other related policies reflect that children with SEND, or certain medical or physical health conditions, can face additional barriers to any abuse or neglect being recognised. - The school/academy has procedures to manage any safeguarding concerns (no matter how small) or allegations that do not meet the harm threshold (low-level concerns) about staff members (including supply staff, volunteers and contractors) and that these are effectively reported to the central services team in line with the associated policies.
+Appendix 3 of this policy covers this procedure. - Child protection files are maintained in accordance with KCSIE guidance. - That the school/academy follow the Trust wide Safer Recruitment Policy and Procedures are in place and are effectively managed by the school/academy leadership team. - The school/academy holds more than one emergency contact for each pupil. - 6.7.3.
+Where another body is providing services or activities (regardless of whether or not the children who attend these services/activities are children on the school roll): - Seek assurance that the other body has appropriate safeguarding and child protection policies/procedures in place, and inspect them if needed - Make sure there are arrangements for the body to liaise with the school/academy about safeguarding arrangements, where appropriate - Make sure that safeguarding requirements are a condition of using the school/academy premises, and that any agreement to use the premises would be terminated if the other body fails to comply

-The chair of governors will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, where appropriate (see Appendix 3).

-All governors will read Keeping Children Safe in Education in its entirety and complete safeguarding training as directed by the DSL.
+- 6.7.4.
+The Chief Operating Officer (COO) or Designated Senior Leader will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher/principal, where appropriate (see Appendix 3). - 6.7.5.
+All governors will read Keeping Children Safe in Education in its entirety and complete safeguarding training as directed by the Trust's Central Services Team (CST). - 6.7.6.
 Section 15 of this policy has information on how governors are supported to fulfil their role.

-5.4 The Principal/Headteacher
+6.8.
+The Principal/Headteacher